ibm-cloud-docs/hpc-spectrum-symphony/symphony-gui-console.md

 ## Configure an SSH tunnel to the cluster to allow access
 {: #configuring-an-SSH-tunnel-to-the-cluster}

-Before you can access the Spectrum Symphony cluster management console, you need to configure an SSH tunnel to the cluster to allow access to the management console through a local browser instance.
+Before you can access the {{site.data.keyword.symphony_short}} cluster management console, you need to configure an SSH tunnel to the cluster to allow access to the management console through a local browser instance.
 You can do this by configuring port forwarding on your local browser host.

 1. Run the following command to create the SSH tunnel: